zannloo/tp/docs/UserGuide.md

 Please note that if there are multiple invalid options, only the first invalid option will be shown in the return message. <br>
-This approach aids you to concentrate on addressing the invalid option before moving on to the subsequent ones.
+This approach aids you to concentrate on addressing the current invalid option before moving on to the subsequent ones.
 The next invalid option will be shown after rerunning the command if the current invalid option has been solved.
 </box>